DivineUgorji/codesuperstarr/README.md

-## Hi there 👋 I'm Divine Ugorji
+## Hi there 👋 I'm Divine Ugorji.

 I am a software engineer based in Nigeria.

+Passionate abot the intricacies of mobile apps.

 Curiosity about tech and passion about problem solving is what got me into code, being able to come up with creative solutions is what makes me stay.

-I enjoy learning as much as I enjoy teaching, I think both are equally fulfilling activities to me, and when I look for a job, continuous learning is a priority.
+I enjoy learning as much as I enjoy sharing the knowledge, I think both are equally fulfilling activities to me, and when I look for a job, continuous learning is a priority.

-I spend most of my days coding and contributing to discussions in tech communitites, if I am not doing that, I am out reading history, psychology books and meeting friends and family.
+I spend most of my days coding and contributing to discussions in tech communitites, and when I'm not doing that, I'd be out reading history, psychology books and meeting friends and family.

-I take my craft seriously but just having fun.
+I take my craft seriously but merely having fun.

 ## 🌱 I’m currently learning
-- Andrroid App development
+- Android App development
 - Data Structures and Algorithms

 ## ✍️ Blogging and Writing
-I write and blog regularly on Hashnode
+I write and blog regularly on [Hashnode](https://hashnode.com/@codeSuperStarr)

 ## 🔧Tools and Technologies